-This discussion deals only with holders that hold the Notes as capital assets for U.S. federal income tax purposes.
+This discussion deals only with holders that hold the Notes as capital assets for U.S. federal income tax purposes (generally, property held for investment).
 This discussion does not purport to deal with all aspects of U.S. federal income taxation that may be relevant to a particular holder in light of the holder's circumstances.